 • Ninja CREAMi!
 I love my Ninja CREAMi Deluxe.
 You can make ice cream out of anything.
 I make lower-sugar, higher protein ice cream and my kids can’t even tell the difference.
 I also love making sorbet that is just fruit and water.
 There are tons of recipes online for the CREAMi.
 I have the Deluxe, which uses a larger container than the standard, so keep that in mind when looking at recipes.

 • Blended frozen bananas.
-All you need for this is a high-power blender.
+All you need for this is a high-power blender (hello Vitamix).
 Cut your bananas into chunks, freeze, then throw in your blender.
 Top with nuts and simple-ingredient chocolate syrup!

-• Greek yogurt with honey and fruit.
+• Greek yogurt.
 Okay, let’s be honest, my kids won’t eat this as an ice cream alternative.
-But as a mom, this sometimes hits the spot, especially if you add melted low-sugar chocolate chips and top with whipped cream.
+But as a mom, this sometimes hits the spot, especially if you make it into a dessert.
+Here are my favorites:

 Delicious close-up of freshly popped popcorn in a red bowl, perfect for snacking.